-During the apprehension, two Slovenian army soldiers were involved, both male.
-They took the respondent to a police station, where he stayed for around five hours.
+During the apprehension, two Slovenian uniformed men, described by the respondent as “army soldiers”, were involved.
+According to the respondent, they took him to a police station, where he stayed for around five hours.
 In the police station, he was detained alone in a room.
-There, he was provided only a biscuit and a glass of water.
-The officers took his fingerprints and forced him to sign a document that he did not know what it said because it was written in Slovenian and he was not given a translator.
-Although he did not ask for asylum, he requested to stay in Slovenia, which was denied by the police.
-Who told him, that he would be ‘deported’.
+There, he was reportedly provided only a biscuit and a glass of water.
+The respondent described that the officers took his fingerprints and forced him to sign a document that he did not understand because it was written in Slovenian and he was not given a translator.
+Although he did not ask for asylum, he requested to stay in Slovenia, which was denied by the officers, who told him that he would be ‘deported’.

-At around 5:00 pm, two Slovenian police officers, a woman and a man, took the respondent in a green van to the Croatian border, which was a 30-minute ride.
-When they arrived at the border, the Croatian border police told him to come to them.
-So that in the end, the Croatian authorities took him over from the Slovenian authorities.
+At around 5:00 pm, two Slovenian uniformed people, a woman and a man, reportedly took the respondent in a green van to the Croatian border, which was a 30-minute ride.
+The respondent described that, when they arrived at the border, Croatian officers were present, and they told him to come to them.

 He crossed the border to Croatia at 6:00 pm on the 3rd of April.
-At that point, he met 8 Croatian border police officers, two women and six men.
-The authorities checked everything and took 50€, his camp document, his jacket and jumper, the belt, and shoelaces from him.
+At that point, he described meeting 8 Croatian uniformed people, two women and six men.
+The officers reportedly checked everything and took 50€, his camp document, his jacket and jumper, the belt, and shoelaces from him.
 They left him just with his shoes, trousers and a t-shirt.
-The police also took the paper he had to sign in the Slovenian police station and they tore it in front of him.
+According to the respondent, the police also took the paper he had to sign in the Slovenian police station and they tore it in front of him.
 Next, the authorities asked him why he had come to Croatia, to which he answered that he wanted to go to Italy.
-Then, right after, one of the officers struck him several times in the back with a baton, while another officer was holding the respondent.
+Then, right after, one of the officers reportedly struck him several times in the back with a baton, while another officer was holding the respondent.

 Later, the Croatian police took the respondent to a police station in a white van.
-The respondent does not remember where the police station was, but it was 45 minute ride from the border.
-So, he arrived there at around 8:00 pm.
+The respondent does not remember where the police station was, but it was 45-minute ride from the border.
+He arrived there at around 8:00 pm.
 In this station, he was locked in a small room, where the officers gave him some water and half a piece of bread.
 He highlights that he was very hungry and that the amount of food he was given was not enough.
-Furthermore, he was not allowed to use the toilet, even though he explicitly asked for it.
+Furthermore, he claims that he was not allowed to use the toilet, even though he explicitly asked for it.